 2. Open an IRA or a Roth IRA

 An individual retirement account (IRA) may be a good option in addition to — or instead of — your employer’s 401(k).
 It operates much like a 401(k), allowing you to invest funds that can grow tax-deferred (traditional) or tax-free (Roth) over the years.
-Again, if you’re in a lower tax bracket now than you will be when you retire, the Roth IRA may be an especially attractive option.
+Again, if you’re in a lower tax bracket now than you anticipate being in when you retire, the Roth IRA may be an especially attractive option.

 3. Automate your investments